raymondchan888/sit-cybersecurity-research-group/content/home/welcome.md

 ---

 <br>

-The **SIT Cybersecurity Research Group** has been a center of excellence for Cybersecurity research, teaching, and practice since its founding in 2021.
+The **SIT Cybersecurity Research Group** addresses a wide range of security topics that are needed by industry and government.
+Our research includes IoT security, drone security, web and mobile security, digital forensics, quantum computing, governance and OT security.
+We work with a large number of companies to evaluate and assess security, advise on cybersecurity operations and research at the cutting edge of this field.